joe307bad/points/API.Points/README.md

 - [ ] Validate model before uploading photo
 - [ ] Restrict uploads behind ACL
 - [ ] Partial match search for achievements using $regex
+- [ ] Decouple endpoints from photo uploads
+    - The reason for this is that the permissions gaurd is unable to parse the req.body of a multipart form request
+    - the req.body is important because this determines if entity is owned by the user